blairw/infs1609quickrefresher/README.md

 - `public` modifier &mdash; as opposed to `private`, `protected`
 - `static` modifier
-    - ⚠️ If you're ever asked what this means, _"it doesn't change"_ is not an adequate answer - that's more like a definition for `final`!
+    - ⚠️&nbsp;&nbsp;If you're ever asked what this means, _"it doesn't change"_ is not an adequate answer - that's more like a definition for `final`!
-    - 💡 When do we use `static` and when do we not use `static`?
+    - 💡&nbsp;&nbsp;When do we use `static` and when do we not use `static`?
 The answer involves objects.
 - `void` return value type &mdash; as opposed to `int`, `String`, `boolean` etc.
 - `main` &mdash; what's the significance of this method?
 - `String[] args` as the parameters &mdash; why?